foundriesio/docs/source/tutorials/ibm.rst

  # Ubuntu Host Machine
  # Configure the device to run the "ibm-iotsdk" app
- $ fioctl devices config updates raspberrypi3 --apps ibm-iotsdk --tags master
+ $ fioctl devices config updates raspberrypi3 --apps ibm-iotsdk

 On your Raspberry Pi, you should receive the update soon.
 You can watch the logs by running the following commands::